 Figure 4 – Use case: Fingerprint of the self-signed certificate passed via signalling path to MG

+R-8.3.3.2.1/1: Self-signed certificates is prohibited from use when ### transport integrity could not be guaranteed.

+R-8.3.3.2.1/2: Self-signed certificates can optionally be used at the H.248 interface when the integrity of the H.248 Control Association could be assured.

+NOTE – This requirement is derived from “TLS-based SDP” usage from application control signalling, following the argumentation of clause 3.3/[IETF RFC 4572].

-8.3.2.2.1 Verifying the remote endpoint’s self signed certificate
+8.3.3.2.2 Verifying the remote endpoint’s self signed certificate

-R-x.y/1: In case the fingerprint information from the remote TLS-endpoint is received on the signalling path, the MGC is required to pass this information to the MG.
+R-8.3.3.2.1/1: In case the fingerprint information from the remote TLS-endpoint is received on the signalling path, the MGC is required to pass this information to the MG.

 Editor’s note: Requirement only applicable if option is defined by the TLS profile.
 Clarification needed?